Modelling and synthesizing turbulence with multi-scale coherent vortices: Conclusions

-We generate woven turbulence at targeted Taylor-Reynolds numbers with all the other parameters set automatically.
-The energy spectra, velocity PDF, and intermittency of woven turbulence agree with DNS results.
-The vortices in woven turbulence exhibit elongated and intertwined coherent structures, similar to real turbulence.
-The computational cost of woven turbulence attains the optimal scaling of $O(N^3)$ for 3D turbulence synthesis.
-For $Re_{\lambda}>200$, the computational cost of woven turbulence is less than $10^{-5}$ of DNS, and this difference grows as $Re_{\lambda}$ increases.
-In particular, our method can generate the coherent vortices as in real turbulence, which is unique among existing turbulence synthesis methods.
-Thus our method is suitable for rapidly generating large-scale turbulence data with controllable statistical/structural features for further turbulence simulations, machine learning training, and turbulence model assessment.
+Our method also enables fast synthesis of turbulence at specified Reynolds numbers without adjustable parameters.
+The statistical features and coherent vortices of the woven turbulence at various $Re_{\lambda}$ are in good agreement with the corresponding DNS results.
+In particular, the computational cost of woven turbulence achieves the optimal scaling $O(N^3)$ for 3D turbulence synthesis.
+For $Re_{\lambda}>200$, the computational cost of generating an instantaneous turbulent field using woven turbulence is less than $10^{-5}$ that of DNS, and this difference becomes more significant as $Re_{\lambda}$ increases.
+Thus our method is suitable for rapidly generating massive turbulence data at high Reynolds numbers with controllable statistical and structural features, for applications such as turbulence simulations, machine learning training, and turbulence model assessment.

-Future work will explore basic vortex structures beyond the Burgers vortex and develop stochastic centerlines that better capture turbulence features, replacing the FBB for connecting vortices.
-These improvements aim to enhance the similarity between woven turbulence and real turbulence, including matching bottleneck effects, odd-order structure functions, and vortex morphology.
+Overall, this work proposes a computationally efficient turbulence modeling approach that integrates the explicit construction of coherent vortices with a multi-scale statistical framework.
+However, the internal structure of vortices and their spatial arrangements is still inadequate, limiting the model's ability to reproduce key asymmetric statistics of real turbulence.
+For instance, both the PDF of longitudinal velocity increments and the joint PDF of the second ($Q$) and third ($R$) invariants of the velocity-gradient tensor exhibit pronounced asymmetry in real turbulence, whereas the present model yields symmetric distributions.

+In the future work, the present approach can be improved in several aspects.
+First, incorporating multi-scale interaction into centerline generation is expected to reproduce energy transfer across scales \citep{Shen2024Designing}.
+Notably, energy transfer across scales corresponds to non-trivial third-order structure functions, thereby linking to the asymmetric PDF of longitudinal velocity increments \citep{Frisch1995Turbulence}.
+Second, refining the internal structure of vortices can better capture fine-scale nonlinear dynamics.
+For example, employing Lundgren vortices \citep{Lundgren1982Strained} that exhibit strong vortex stretching and spiraling may enable reproduction of the asymmetric local geometry represented by the $Q$-$R$ joint PDF.
+Other structures, such as vortex sheets, could also be included to increase structural diversity.
+Third, multifractal modelling \citep{Meneveau1987Simple,Malara2016Fast,Zhou2015Multifractal,L2023Stochastic} will be explored to capture finer details of intermittency beyond what is achieved with the current method.